Radio Mindanao Network: Visayas

+Mindanao

 WRMN New York

 WRMN New York is RMN's own internet radio station.
 Based in Nutley, New Jersey, it also serves the Filipino-American community in the New York City area.

 Chronology of radio stations in Mindanao

 The pioneer radio broadcasting station in Mindanao was DXMC-AM founded in 1949 and owned by Guillermo Torres of the University of Mindanao in Davao City.
 It later became UM Broadcasting Network.
 DXMC-AM is now the present-day DXWT-FM, which was converted into the FM band since 1988.